 As a pathfinder we accessed monthly Virutal universities with world renowned educational leaders such as Will Richardson, Dan Buckley, Professor Michael Fullen and more.
 We had the opportunity to attend the Worldwide Forum in Washington DC and the Asia Pacific forum in Auckland New Zealand where all of the Microsoft Innovative Teacher winners from all over Asia showcase their learning projects.
 Waggrakine teacher, Kellie Hunter, was the winner of the Microsoft Innovative teacher Western Australia in 2011.

-Now in 2012 we are now one of 30 Worldwide Mentor schools.
+In 2012 we were one of 30 Worldwide Mentor schools.

-- We have the chance to connect and collaborate with other innovative schools the world over
+- We developed from the chance to connect and collaborate with other innovative schools the world over and were able to reflect on and improve our philosophy, practices and success in digital learning.

 20 Australian government schools were originally selected as Pilot Schools by their state jurisdictions, since 2010 states have run a process to select from interested schools.
 We were chosen because: